sotekllc/habitt/product_backlog.md

         Persist configurations in local storage to reload on subsequent sessions.

 6. Reports page
-    View weekly reports
+    Implement day tracking and habits daily storage to power reporting View weekly reports
         As a user, I want to see a report of my weekly habit progress so that I can understand how well I am maintaining my habits.
     Visualize completed habits